icerpc/icerpc-csharp/README.md

 ## Slice

-Slice is a completely revised version of [Ice][zeroc-ice]'s IDL (the [original Slice][ice-slice]), with a new syntax, a new file extension (.slice), a new compilation model, a new encoding and more.
+Slice is a completely revised version of [Ice][zeroc-ice]'s IDL (the [original Slice][ice-slice]), with a new syntax, a new file extension (.slice), a new compilation model, a new encoding, and more.
 The new Slice just keeps the same
 terminology: modules, interfaces, operations, proxies, enums, etc. have the same meaning in the new Slice language as in the original language[^2].